RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-1.md

    defines him__.
 He throws away his euthanasia plan that he came up with, that he followed for his entire life, that he committed so many atrocities in the pursuit of achieving, faster than I can make toast.

 2. __Armin's argument is terrible__.
 Why do social animals have warm memories of their family and friends?
 Because those memories forge social cohesion, increasing the chance that the tribe survives.
 Armin's argument feeds into Zeke's rage against life.
 Our most cherished memories are not even our own; it's just an evolutionary adaptation to improve our fitness.
 I can't buy that Zeke would find Armin's argument a compelling one.

 3. For the sake of argument, let's assume that that Armin's argument is indeed persuasive to Zeke.
 We're forced to ask: how deeply has Zeke evaluated the philosophy at the core of his identity, if Armin's argument is new to him?
-The answer must be not at all.
+The answer must be that __in order for Zeke to accept Armin's argument, the reader must buy that Zeke has never reflected on his own thoughts__.
 Zeke's acceptance of Armin's argument tells us that Zeke never once asked himself, "Is the reason why I'm killing all these people a good reason?
 Does it stand up to the most basic scrutiny?"
-This is especially problematic because we're repeatedly shown that Zeke is one of the most clever characters, and yet we're supposed to buy that he apparently is too stupid to reflect on his own beliefs.
+This is especially hard to believe because we're repeatedly shown that Zeke is one of the cleverest characters, and yet we're supposed to buy that he apparently is too stupid to reflect on his own beliefs.